How Race-Based Policies Are Harming South Africa: Ernst Roets

 It's an experiment that says that we need to get all these nations living in South Africa to abandon their what used to be their national identities or cultural identities and take up this new identity.

-And then we would reach some form of utopia and they literally say we would reach the Garden of Eden and we would reach the ultimate paradise as are the words of the president.
+And they literally say we would reach the Garden of Eden and we would reach the ultimate paradise, those are the words of the president.

-Reading your reading your report I was kind of I I actually wasn't sure right whether you were saying you know it needs to be more decentralized and have kind of you know actual you know individual countries develop out of this and this is obviously you know a major challenge to existing sovereignty.
+Reading your Report, I was kind of, I actually wasn't sure, right, whether you were saying, you know, it needs to be more decentralized and have kind of actual, you know, individual countries develop out of this.

 Yes.

-Subsidiarity right I guess this original idea was this principle of subsidiarity.
+I guess this original idea was this principle of subsidiarity.

-So there's a saying among some Afrikaners that we want a future within South Africa if possible outside South Africa if if needs be and that means not necessarily leaving the country but in a completely different difficult uh different in a completely different political system altogether.
+So there's a saying among some Afrikaners that we want a future within South Africa if possible, outside South Africa if needs be.

-And so what the report does and what we do at Lex Libertas is to have clarity and provide clarity in terms of where we are at the moment the crisis in South Africa, understanding it for what it is and that's the point about the symptoms and the actual root problem and in terms of where we need to go and we can get there by different paths.
+And so what the report does and what we do at Lex Libertas is to have clarity and provide clarity in terms of where we are at the moment, the crisis in South Africa, understanding it for what it is.

 So where we need to go is to have higher levels of self-governance and a decentralized political system.

-That could take different forms one way is simply to say that that the the policy framework in South Africa needs to change uh to you know to get rid of the race laws and so forth.
+One way is simply to say that the policy framework in South Africa needs to change to get rid of the race laws and so forth.

-And if these things weren't there would be much higher levels of freedom the question is if that's sustainable considering that the political system is is not quite connected to realities in South Africa.
+The question is if that's sustainable, considering that the political system is not quite connected to realities in South Africa.

-But there are different ways in which you could promote you could decentralize the system and there are different ways in which you could promote self-governance and that could include federalism a system more comparable to what the US has or the Swiss canton system.
+But there are different ways in which you could promote, you could decentralize the system, and there are different ways in which you could promote self-governance.

-And so so different avenues could be taken.
+And so different avenues could be taken.

-But I think that what's important for now is to recognize that it's not working, it needs to change, and we need to promote self-governance and we need to decentralize the system.
+But I think that what's important for now is to recognize that it's not working.

 Well, Ernst Roots, it's such a pleasure to have had you on.